CommerceExperts/searchhub-docs/docs/smartsuggest/setup.rst

 Setup
 =====

-smartSuggest is a library that utilizes Apache Lucene to generally achieve good suggest results.
-You can use that Java library directly to build your custom suggest service, but it also comes packed as a HTTP service in form of a container image.
+smartSuggest is a library built on top of Apache Lucene that provides high-quality query and product suggestion capabilities.
+The Java library can be integrated directly into applications to build a custom suggestion service.
+Alternatively, it is also available as a ready-to-use HTTP service packaged as a container image.

 Requirements
 ------------

-- Be sure the application is allowed to connect to ``https://query.searchhub.io/``.
-This is where it fetches the searchHub suggest data.
+- **Network Access:** The application must be able to connect to https://query.searchhub.io/, which is used to fetch the SearchHub suggestion data.
-- The embedded Lucene library creates several indexes in a temporary directory.
-Make sure it is able to write to your OS temp directory.
-That data is volatile and does not need any permanent persistence.
-Inside the container this should work without any further intervention.
+- **Temporary directory access:** The embedded Apache Lucene library creates several indexes in the system's temporary directory.
+Ensure the application has permission to write to the OS temp directory.
+The indexed data is volatile and does not require permanent persistence.
+When running inside the container image, this should work without additional configuration.
-- Around 100MB to 500MB of Memory / Java Heapspace.
-Depending on the amount of data to be managed by the service it might be more.
+- **Memory requirements:** The service is designed to minimize memory usage.
+In typical setups, it requires approximately 100 MB to 500 MB of Java heap memory.
+The exact memory requirement may increase depending on the volume of data managed by the service.
-- For Java integration please use at least JDK 17
+- **Java Version:** For Java integration, JDK 17 or newer is required.

 Installation
 ------------

-Our continuous implementation build pushes the library into our own Maven repository and builds the according docker image right afterwards.
+Our continuous integration pipeline publishes the library to our internal Maven repository and subsequently builds the corresponding Docker image.

 .. tabs::